South Africa replace Libya as 2013 Nations Cup hosts

-South Africa says it will host the Africa Cup of Nations in place of Libya, the Confederation of African Football (Caf) has announced.
+South Africa will host the 2013 Africa Cup of Nations in place of Libya, the Confederation of African Football (Caf) has announced.

 Libya gave up the right to host the event because of the continuing upheaval in the country.

 They will instead organise the 2017 tournament, which had been due to take place in South Africa.

 The swap is confirmation of a deal between the two countries which was revealed some weeks ago.

 At the time Caf said that the announcement was premature, with Nigeria and Algeria also expressing an interest in stepping in.